spryker/spryker-docs/docs/marketplace/user/features/202108.0/marketplace-inventory-management-feature-overview.md

 ## Marketplace warehouse management

 When a merchant is created, the corresponding warehouse is created for this merchant.
-The warehouse name is composed of the following parts: `merchant name` + `merchant reference` + `warehouse` + `index` (starting with 1, 2, etc.).
+The warehouse name is composed of the following parts: `merchant name` + `merchant reference` + `warehouse` + `index` (starting with 1, 2).

 {% info_block infoBox "Example" %}